Color wheel Connections:

 though we are different from one another, we inevitably have things in common.

-The first session begins with a simple lesson about the color wheel, then develops into socially-informed conversations and students creating fully handmade and illustrated picture books.
+The first lesson begins with the color wheel, then the lessons develop into socially-minded conversations and handmade illustrated picture books about human beings.

 learn basic and important knowledge about color theory and the color wheel.

-engage in several studio art processes, including drawing 101, chalk pastels, collage, design and book layout tactics, needle and thread bookbinding.
+engage in several studio art processes: drawing lessons, chalk pastels, collage, design/book layout tactics, needle and thread bookbinding.

 express themselves through visual art and story writing.